csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-windows.md

 Note that we leave out the ```dist``` argument in the plugin install call since we are installing to your local login.
 We could probably also install to dist, but I want to try it like this first.

-6. Test: At this stage you should bring up visgui again, say, and check that all the expected extra menus are available. [*Note to self, show what menus should be available*]
+6. Test: At this stage you should bring up visgui again, say, and check that all the expected extra menus are available.
+This includes the `Experimental` and `qPAINT` menus.

+##### Getting jupyter notebook support going

+This needs another quick conda install:

+    conda install notebook

 ##### Optional: build PYMEnf